SuperOfficeDocs/crmscript/docs/api-reference/classes/NSQuote/SetOrderComment.md

 # SetOrderComment(String orderComment)

-A comment that is intended for the Invoice, Order, Packing list and similar stages - AFTER the quote has become an order and goes to ERP for processing
+A comment that is intended for the Invoice, Order, Packing list and similar stages* AFTER the quote has become an order and goes to ERP for processing

 **Parameter:**
- - **orderComment** String
+* **orderComment** String

 ```crmscript
 NSQuote thing;